Ganesh-1912004/project-on-web-development-/README.md

-# project-on-web-development-
-Recently I created a small project on web development with the help of CSS , HTML and Bootstrap .
-It is basically a Menu page of the online Food delivery website.
-I am happy to share this project.
+# Food Menu Page Of Online Restaurant Website Using HTML, CSS And BOOTSTRAP
+- The main aim of the project is to showcase the skills in HTML and CSS by developing the attractive menu page of online restaurant.
+- Applied basic fundamentals of HTML and CSS to create the webpage